joealewine/blockchain-rhos/internal/blockchain_images.md

     command: peer node start
 ```

 The files that are mounted into the peer and orderer containers are specified in the `docker-compose-base.yaml` file.
 In the `volumes:` section, you can add the following line ``../../config:/etc/hyperledger/fabric`` to mount the peer and orderer configuration files that are located in the `fabric-samples` directory.
 You need to remove the `PKCS#11` section of the `fabric-samples/config/core.yaml` file.
 The ledger data folder is mounted in the `/var/hyperledger/production`.
-We need to change the path to an existing folder to change the permissions.
+We need to change this path to an existing folder to change the permissions of that folder.
 After your changes, `docker-compose-base.yaml` would look like the example below for an ordering node and one of your peers:

 ```yaml
 orderer.example.com: